Brick Kilns: A Hidden Industry

 Brooke works through partners and local staff in Pakistan, India, Nepal and Afghanistan to make lasting improvements to animals, people and the environment.

 We train farriers and saddle makers to ensure that animals receive the best care and equipment possible.
 Not only does this improve animal welfare, but also provides skills and a source of income to the people we train.

 We also work with dedicated community engagement teams that link equine owners with external human labour organisations to support access to social security and insurance, minimum wages and government welfare schemes.

 We train local vets to help them treat animals in the kilns, educate owners on preventative measures and build capacity for proper animal management.
 This model ensures that brick kiln communities have a local, well-trained vet who understands the context and can pass on their knowledge through community visits and workshops.

 “It is very dangerous at a brick kiln.
-Animals carry huge loads and travel on uneven terrain.
-These animals work long hours in high temperatures.
-This is why it’s important Brooke keeps working with these animals and their owners, to ensure the health of these animals can get better.”
+It’s important Brooke keeps working with these animals and their owners, to ensure the health of these animals can get better.”

 Brooke build’s a safety net made of trained vets like Dr Sabira Nazir to protect working horses, donkeys and mules from injury, pain and disease.